learnbaydev/bloglearnbay_v2/src/posts/how-to-become-a-demanding-full-stack-developer-in-2023-all-confusion-sorted.md

 ## What to Learn?

 Knowing what you have to learn and scheduling it accordingly for learning thoroughly is better.
 Many online full-stack courses are available but choose only the one that fulfills your specific learning needs.
 Check for custom-fit learning modules as per your eligibility and interest.
 But whatever course you choose, ensure that it comes with **good project opportunities and a placement guarantee**.
-You can check Learnbay's <a href="https://learnbay.co/full-stack-software-development-program" target="_blank">full-stack software development</a>
+You can check Learnbay's <a href="https://learnbay.co/full-stack-software-development-program" target="_blank">full-stack Software Development</a>
 course with a job or money-back guarantee.

 The few Important factors that a Full-Stack developer needs to keep in mind are: